365614269/CCoursework/README.md

 # CCoursework
 The UCL first year Computer Science Principles of Programming C Coursework.

+This piece of code was marked 72 out of 100, grade A.

 The aim of the project is to let a robot collect the markers positioned on the graphical grid one after another, and carry them back home.

 All the 6 stages required in the CCoursework.pdf are completed.